abrander/coinmarketcap/README.md

 ## Overview

-This package uses the [functional options pattern](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) to ensure that we can upgrade this package without breaking compatibility if the puyblic API ever changes.
+This package uses the [functional options pattern](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) to ensure that we can upgrade this package without breaking compatibility if the public API ever changes.

 ## Examples